Topological Linear System Identification via Moderate Deviations Theory: Abstract

 \section{Abstract}

 Two dynamical systems are topologically equivalent when their phase-portraits can be morphed into each other by a homeomorphic coordinate transformation on the state space.
 The induced equivalence classes capture qualitative properties such as stability or the oscillatory nature of the state trajectories, for example.
-In this paper we develop a method to learn the topological class of an unknown stable system from a single trajectory of finitely many state observations.
-Using tools from moderate deviations theory we prove that the probability of misclassification decays exponentially with the number of observations at a rate that is proportional to the square of the smallest singular value of the true system matrix.
+In this paper we develop a method to learn the topological class of an unknown stable system from a single trajectory of finitely many state observations. {Using a moderate deviations principle for the least squares estimator of the unknown system matrix $\theta$,} we prove that the probability of misclassification decays exponentially with the number of observations at a rate that is proportional to the square of the smallest singular value of $\theta$.